djarecka/getting_data/README.md

 ~~~
 The output of the script is a test.txt file with tidy data set with the average of each variable for each activity and each subject

-The CodeBook.md ecplain each variable.
+* The CodeBook.md explains each variable.

 The script run_analysis.R does the following things: